bobmonsour/faustotasca/src/pages/san-diego.md

 {{ imageSingle(
 'FBTStudio.jpg',
-'Fausto\'s studio was located on one of the top floors of 107-1/2 Main Street in Los Angeles, and afforded him excellent light for painting, and the ample space required for the execution of the huge murals for Our Lady of the Rosary.
-At the lower left of the painting, we can see Fausto\'s portrait of Father Rabagliati and the miniature of Our Lady of the Rosary.')
+'Fausto\'s studio was located on a top floor of 107-1/2 Main Street in Los Angeles., -It afforded him excellent light for painting, and the ample space required for, -the execution of huge murals.
+At the lower left of the painting, we can see, -Fausto\'s portrait of Father Rabagliati, -and the miniature of Our Lady of the Rosary.')
 }}

 {{ imageSingle(
 'fbt-painting-crucifixion.jpg',
-'Fausto, at work in his studio, -Crucifixion mural, -Our Lady of the Rosary Church') }}
+'Fausto, at work in his studio, -Crucifixion mural') }}

 A written history of the first 90 years of Our Lady of the Rosary <a href="https://www.olrsd.org/History-of-OLR" target="_blank">can be found on the parish website</a>.
 Father Rabagliati's intention for the Church's artwork: